Uncertainty Quantification on Graph Learning: A Survey: Methods for Uncertainty Handling

-The calibration methods for GNNs can be post hoc~\cite{wang2021confident,hsu2022makes,liu2022calibration}.
-CaGCN is a topology-aware post-hoc calibration GCN model assuming that neighboring nodes share similar ground truth confidence levels with the center node~\cite{wang2021confident}.
-With an undirected attributed GCN optimized for prediction accuracy, CaGCN works as another GCN to calibrate the outputs of the accuracy-driven model.
-Hence, CaGCN can be regarded as a Platt scaling method adapted to graph models.
-To preserve the accuracy of the original classification GCN, the optimization objective function of CaGCN is a combination of negative log-likelihood loss and a customized calibration loss, which aims to calibrate under-confident correct predictions and over-confident incorrect predictions.
-Graph Attention Temperature Scaling (GATS)~\cite{hsu2022makes} is also a post-hoc method, and embeds the attention mechanism for node-wise calibration.
-For each node, a scaling process will consider global calibration bias, relative confidence compared with neighbors, and aggregated neighborhood influence with corresponding attention coefficients.
-Ratio-binned scaling (RBS) follows the logic of histogram binning to calibrate outputs of GNNs~\cite{liu2022calibration}.
-RBS first estimates the same-class-neighbor ratio of each node, then groups the nodes into bins according to their ratio values, and finally learns a temperature for each bin on a validation set.
+The calibration methods for GNNs can be post-hoc~\cite{wang2021confident,hsu2022makes,liu2022calibration, yang2022calibrate, yang2024calibrating, nascimento2024n}.
+CaGCN is a topology-aware post-hoc calibration model assuming that neighboring nodes should share similar prediction probability distributions if the model is well-calibrated~\cite{wang2021confident}.
+To this end, a secondary GCN is built on top of an accuracy-optimized GCN, and it functions like a graph-adapted Platt scaling method to propagate confidence along the network topology.
+Graph Attention Temperature Scaling (GATS)~\cite{hsu2022makes} embeds the attention mechanism for node-wise calibration.
+For each node, a scaling process adjusts its prediction logit using a global calibration bias and a relative confidence compared against its neighbors.
+Ratio-binned scaling (RBS)~\cite{liu2022calibration} follows the logic of histogram binning to calibrate outputs of GNNs.
+RBS first estimates the same-class-neighbor ratio of each node, then groups the nodes into bins according to their ratios, and finally learns a temperature for each bin on a validation set.
+Yang et al.~\cite{yang2024calibrating} observe that calibration performance is more strongly influenced by the topology of the dataset than by the specific choice of GNN architecture.
+To address this, they propose Data-Centric Graph Calibration (DCGC), which enhances calibration by adjusting the adjacency matrix of the input graph instead of modifying model parameters, thereby mitigating structural biases present in the graph data.
+Recent research reveals that GNNs tend to be overconfident in negative link predictions but underconfident in positive ones.
+To address this issue, IN-N-OUT~\cite{nascimento2024n} calibrates link prediction by learning a temperature parameter for each edge via edge perturbation.
+Each edge embedding is formed by aggregating the embeddings of its incident nodes.
+During inference, two embeddings are computed for each edge: one with the edge included in message passing and one with it excluded.
+The discrepancy between these embeddings guides temperature scaling, where a larger difference indicate lower confidence in the edge’s existence.